Leveraging Voltage-Controlled Magnetic Anisotropy to Solve Sneak Path Issues in Crossbar Arrays: Preliminaries

-Encoding information with MTJ devices refers to manipulating the device state.
-Spin transfer torque (STT) induced by spin current can be used to switch the device state, but to achieve a high switching probability, a long current pulse is required since the switching probability increases with pulsewidth.
+For information encoding purposes, spin transfer torque (STT) induced by spin current can be used to switch the device state.
+But to achieve a high switching probability, a long current pulse is required since the switching probability increases with pulsewidth.
 To reduce the energy consumption, it is necessary to reduce the pulsewidth of applied pulses.
 Recent work has shown that short switching pulses can be achieved through voltage-controlled magnetic anisotropy (VCMA) effect \cite{Kanai2014}.
 VCMA effect enables manipulation of device magnetocrystalline anisotropy energy (MAE, which is the magnetic energy difference between perpendicular and in-plane direction) by an applied voltage via spin-orbit interactions (which consists of two contributions, namely angular momentum and magnetic dipole momentum \cite{Nozaki2019,Suzuki2019}).
-The orbital angular momentum can be modulated by doping of charges with selective spin direction.
-This is the dominating mechanism for VCMA effect in strong ferromagnetic materials such as Fe and Co, where energy difference between majority spin band and minority spin band in d-orbital is large enough such that majority spin band is almost fully filled \cite{Kawabe2017}.
-In this case the electrons introduced by applied voltage only fill the minority spin band, resulting in the manipulation of MAE due to change in orbital angular momentum, which leads to the magnetic anisotropy modulation.
-On the other hand, change in the magnetic dipole momentum dominates the VCMA effect in materials such as Pt, where spin-orbit interaction is not strong enough.
-The electric field is inhomogeneous at the metal/dieletric interface due to the screening effect of the metal and causes intra-atomic electron redistribution, leading to the manipulation of magnetic dipole moment \cite{Miwa2017}.
+The orbital angular momentum dominates in strong ferromagnetic materials \cite{Kawabe2017} and can be modulated by doping of charges with selective spin direction.
+On the other hand, magnetic dipole momentum modification (which results from intra-atomic electron redistribution) is the dominating mechanism in materials where spin-orbit interaction is not strong enough \cite{Miwa2017}.
 Such VCMA effect enables the change of magnetic anisotropy from perpendicular to in-plane direction.

 During the transition of magnetic anisotropy from perpendicular direction to in-plane direction, the FL magnetization performs precession along the in-plane easy axis, as is shown in Fig. \ref{Fig:MTJ_Pre}(b).
 Considering that the initial magnetization is at the south pole, the switching probability is high when the magnetization stops in the upper half of the unit sphere (region near point A in Fig. \ref{Fig:MTJ_Pre}(b)) and low in the lower half (region near point B in Fig. \ref{Fig:MTJ_Pre}(b)), such that the switching probability can be controlled by the pulse width.
 Prior work has reported that VCMA-induced switching requires a shorter pulse width that STT-induced switching \cite{Kanai2014}.